lucidsolns/terraform-vm-proxmox/hookscript-snippets/README.md

-This scripts must be manually copied to the Proxmox host to the `local:snippets` directory, which that director is usually located in `/var/liv/vz/snippets`.
+These scripts must be manually copied to the Proxmox host to the `local:snippets` directory.
+That directory is usually located in `/var/liv/vz/snippets`.
 The scripts must be executable.